 Michele Christle

 Michele Christle writes about culture, ecology, and place.
-Her work has been published in Eater, Down East, Insider, The Kenyon Review, and other publications.
-She served in the Peace Corps in Cameroon, received an MFA in Creative Writing from UMass Amherst, and has worked extensively in nonprofit storytelling and communications.
-Michele is a producer and facilitator for StoryCorps’ One Small Step program through WERU Community Radio and a founding member of Torchlight Media, a community-based multimedia studio.
-In 2024, Michele was awarded a Bodwell Fellowship and a residency at Hewnoaks.
-She lives in midcoast Maine and is currently working on a book and an experimental documentary (with filmmaker Eli Kao) about elvers/glass eels.
+Her work has been published in Cultural Survival Quarterly, Eater, Down East, Insider, The Kenyon Review, and elsewhere.
+She served in the Peace Corps in Cameroon, received an MFA in Creative Writing from UMass Amherst, and has worked extensively in nonprofit communications.
+Recently, Michele worked as a producer/facilitator for StoryCorps’ One Small Step program through WERU Community Radio.
+Michele is the recipient of a Bodwell Fellowship and residencies at Hewnoaks and Shannaghe.
+She serves on the board of the Waldo Peirce Reading Room and is a member of the Maine Community Foundation’s Waldo County Committee.
+Presently, Michele works with community-based multimedia studio Torchlight Media in Belfast and Atlantic Black Box’s Walk for Historical and Ecological Recovery (WHERE), supporting communications.
+She is working on a book and an experimental documentary (with filmmaker Eli Kao) about freshwater eels.

 visit the elversphere